Student complaints

 What happens now?

-To start, the CIO will assess your complaint to see what steps have been taken at a local level.
+To start, C&I will assess your complaint to see what steps have been taken at a local level.
 Except in very serious cases, if you have not attempted to resolve your issue through Steps 1 and 2 above, you will be referred back to the appropriate local area to attempt to resolve the issue.